ardata-fr/riskintroanalysis/README.md

 <img src="man/figures/README-shared-borders-1.png" width="100%" /> The
 main purpose of the function is to correct misaligned borders, as can be seen in the overlaps and divergent borders.
-The epidemiological units data is used as the “true” border as geospatial data from different sources are rarely well aligned.
+The epidemiological units data is used for the “true” border as geospatial data from different sources are rarely well aligned.

 A border length has been calculated for each epi unit that a foreign